LucasSantana12/WareHouse/README.md

 # Create the instance of postgreSQL using docker
 $ docker run --name postgres -e POSTGRES_PASSWORD=docker -p 5432:5432 -d postgres

+# On Postbird, create a database named "amox"

 # Once the services are running, run the migrations
 $ yarn typeorm migration:run